Oak-City-Shredders/oak-city-event-app/docs/CONTRIBUTING.md

-# 🤝 Contributing to the Oak City Shred Fest App
+# 🤝 Contributing to the Evynture App

-Thank you for your interest in contributing to the Oak City Shred Fest App!
+Thank you for your interest in contributing to the Evynture App!
 Whether you're fixing bugs, improving documentation, or adding new features, your help is appreciated.

 ---